sonialagunac/sonialagunac.github.io/content/news/get-started copy 3/index.md

 ---
-title: 🗣️ I am Program Chair of the Generative AI for Biomedical Applications Workshop at IEEE CBMS.
+title: 🗣️ I am Program Chair of the GenAI for Biomed Applications Workshop at IEEE CBMS.
 summary: Looking forward to the submissions!
 date: 2025-01-01
 ---